-Before lifting, be sure there is nothing on the bed that will restrict its movement or add extra weight.
-Use caution when opening or closing the bed to keep hands and fingers at the end ledge provided (not on the side or further back than necessary) to avoid pinch points.

-The bedroom electric slide room system may be located under the bed.
-Use care not to obstruct the slide room system when using the under bed storage area.
+- Before lifting, be sure there is nothing on the bed that will restrict its movement or add extra weight. - ☐ Use caution when opening or closing the bed to keep hands and fingers at the end ledge provided (not on the side or farther back than necessary). - Exercise extreme caution when opening the bed storage platform.
+Platform must be held open (unless equipped with a prop rod or gas struts) and slowly lowered until closed. - ☐ The bedroom electric slide room system may be located under the bed.
+Use care not to obstruct the slide room system when using the under bed storage. - ☐ Failure to comply with these guidelines can result in serious injury or property damage.